This is the next in the series of posts covering the trip my son and I took to Hong Kong.

-China Eastern (MU) is a bad airline but business class on this two-hour flight was okay.
-Based n the experience in Shanghai and subsequent flights, I’m glad it was only two hours.
+I’ve had a couple of bad experiences flying China Eastern but business class on this two-hour flight was okay.
+However based on the experience in Shanghai and subsequent flights, I’m glad it was only two hours.

-This aircraft had only eight business class seats.
+This aircraft has eight business class seats in 2-2 configuration.
 Economy seats 150.
-The MU business class is standard domestic first class seats that might be found on a Delta A320.
+The China Eastern business class on this plane is very similar to a standard domestic first class seats that might be found on a Delta A320.
 Pitch is 36 inches, and the seats are 20 inches wide.

-The MU seats had power, a medium sized video screen, and the required remote control.
+The seats have power, a medium sized video screen with remote control.

 I tried he Chinese offering.